michael-duffy-examples/PDFDemo/README.md

 ## Summary

-Using PDFSharp to place one or more jpeg images ontp PDF pages.
+Using PDFSharp to place one or more jpeg images onto PDF pages.

 ## About